dmbarbour/awelon/AboutABC.md

 Sealed values are a rather odd concept in ABC, as they cannot actually be constructed.
 Rather

 * sealed value types model information-hiding and rights amplification

+## Future of ABC

+ABC isn't frozen.
+As we develop many projects and applications, I have no doubt it will become clear that a few more operators might eliminate a lot of repetition in code or greatly simplify analysis and optimization, or perhaps that existing operators were poorly chosen.

+I strongly discourage extending ABC in ad-hoc ways.
+If extensions are used, they should be modeled as capabilities.

+*CAUTION:* I've been tempted more than once to *define* new operators or capability text from within the ABC stream, similar to how FORTH can define new words.
+This is a very bad idea!
+Scope for operators defined within blocks is unclear.
+First, it's difficult to com.

+scoping works poorly for ABC code used within blocks.
+Second, it doesn't

+, unless perhaps modeled at the serializer layer.

+  new words or capabilities from within the ABC stream.

+For compatibility, I discourage extending ABC in ad-hoc ways.
+It's important that code means the same thing everywhere it is interpreted.
+Even use of capabilities should be carefully considered.

+*NOTE:* it is likely that a few more observations and comparisons will be introduced to simplify analysis and performance, e.g. make sums comparable, perhaps introduce `=` for equality testing, `H` for positive integers, `T` for text.

+It is feasible to extend ABC using capabilities.
+Participating ABC environments should support an operator of the following form:

+        {abc} :: N(c) * ([x->y] * e) -> e

+Where `c` is a UTF-8 codepoint, and the block (which must be copyable and droppable) is the code that will be inlined (`v$c`) whenever that codepoint is used.
+This operation is idempotent, but will also raise an error if a codepoint is ever assigned two different meanings.